-A gun safe with 1.5″ of gypsum drywall fireproofing will provide more protection than a similarly sized gun safe with only 1″ of the same material regardless of the imaginary self-rated fire ratings.
+A gun safe with 1.5″ of gypsum drywall fireproofing will provide more protection than a similarly sized gun safe with only 1″ of the same material.
+This is true regardless of the manufacturers’ imaginary self-rated fire ratings.

 The more continuous the fire insulation the better.
 Multiple gypsum drywall sheets should have interlocking and overlapping edges to help block the transfer of heat.

 Beware of any cutouts or thin points in the fire insulation.
 Fewer heat-transmitting steel gussets connecting from the outer shell to the inside is better for fire protection.
 Of course fewer gussets is worse for burglary protection.